Click a question to reveal the answer

 4. Exchange Information

 Obtain the name, address, phone number, drivers license number, plate number, and insurance information of any other drivers involved in the accident.
 Also record names of anyone with injuries and witnesses.
-Don't argue over who is at fault, and don’t admit blame.

 5. Record The Scene